 Description

-War Memorial, built by Messrs Newman and Harper on a raised mound surrounded by a chain link and granite post fence, unveiled by Lord Rothschild and dedicated in August 1921.
+The Long Marston War Memorial is a granite structure built by Messrs Newman and Harper on a raised mound, surrounded by a chain link and granite post fence.
+It was unveiled by Lord Rothschild and dedicated in August 1921.

-The cross has a tapering shaft, with a band of carved lattice decoration at the bottom.
-The arms of the cross have carved, interlacing circular and cruciform motifs, encircled by a guilloche band.
+The cross features a tapering shaft adorned with a band of carved lattice decoration at the bottom.
+The arms of the cross are embellished with carved interlacing circular and cruciform motifs, which are encircled by a guilloche band.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.